The wrap-up recipes and timetable of a true High Tea deluxe. No stress, no time pressure, just relax with these 6 delicious recipes.

 When are you going to enjoy a high tea?
 At a time you have something to celebrate, or you want to put someone in the limelight or you just want to socialize while enjoying delicacies.

 What you certainly don't feel like is to have a lot of stress, time pressure and not being ready on time.
 So therefore this wrap up and time table comes in handy.

 I always first write the recipes that I want to make.
 And then I will look at the shelf life and time that you need to prepare something.
 And of course you also keep it in mind at which time you need to de ready.
 You want a dinner ready around 4 pm (including table arrangement), but a high tea around 1 pm.
 And that works fine if you follow this schedule.

 I always test it myself (including the table setting, as you can see on the attached photos) and I was almost ready early in the morning.
-Well what do you do with your leftover time?
-You just relax with a cup of tea ? (that's what I did)
+Well, what do you do with your leftover time?
+Just relax with a cup of tea? (that's what I did)